braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 #### Intercepting In-App Message Touches
 ![Touches][1]{: style="float:right;max-width:30%;margin-left:10px;border:0"}
 Intercepting in-app message touches is crucial in making the custom full in-app message buttons function correctly.
 By default, the `ABKInAppMessageImmersive` adds a tap gesture recognizer onto the message so users are able to dismiss messages without buttons.
-While useful, this is not the desired behavior so you can add a `UISwitch` or list of switches to the table view to work with the existing button behavior.
-Through the use of multiple UIswitches, the touches now get handled by our custom view.
+While useful, this is not always the desired behavior, so you have the option to add a `UISwitch` or list of switches to the table view to work with the existing button behavior.
+Through the use of multiple switches, the touches now get handled by our custom view.
 As of iOS 6, buttons and other controls precedence when working with gesture recognizers, making our custom full in-app message work as it should.

 [1]: {% image_buster /assets/img/iam_implementation_guide.png %}